dzlab/dzlab.github.io/_posts/2023-03-04-elastic-network-observability.md

 ---
 layout: post
 comments: true
-title: Network observability with Elasticsearch
+title: Network observability with Elasticsearch on AWS
 excerpt: On building a comprehensive Network observability platform with the Elastic stack
 tags: [elasticsearch,network,aws]
 toc: true